Zero agent-side choice

 remnic-hermes and the Remnic core are both MIT.
 Inspect, fork, and extend freely.

-pip install remnic-hermes Requires Python 3.10+.
+pip install --upgrade remnic-hermes Requires Python 3.10+.
 Install into the same environment Hermes uses.
 Hermes Agent v0.7.0+ is required for the MemoryProvider protocol.

 remnic connectors install hermes Generates a dedicated Hermes token, writes it to ~/.remnic/tokens.json, adds the remnic: block to config.yaml, and runs a daemon health check.